 If you are in immediate need of the lowest cost funeral available, you need to consider arranging a simple direct cremation service.

-DFS Memorials does NOT offer any financial assistance, but we can help you connect with a local, low-cost cremation or funeral provider.
+Unfortunately, DFS Memorials is unable to offer any financial assistance, but we can help you connect with a local, low-cost cremation or funeral provider.
 In most areas, a low-cost direct cremation can be arranged for between $600 to $900.

 With very limited financial resources and support offered by a state or county, you may find yourself faced with the stress of arranging a funeral with very little money.
 If this is the case then you may need to consider arranging a simple, low-cost direct cremation service.

 The DFS Memorials network offers direct cremation service packages at a very low cost.
-Prices vary by state and city, but direct cremation prices start at $596.
-Use the state links on this page to find your nearest provider and their direct cremation service price.
+Prices vary by state and city, but a simple, direct cremation service is your most economical option.

 If you are faced with the task and responsibility of arranging a funeral for a family member who has just died, and you are concerned about how you can afford the cost of the funeral, this guide can hopefully support you.

 Today 76% of Americans coping paycheck to paycheck (CNN) and 25% below the poverty line, so there are many families who find themselves in the unfortunate position of having either no funds or very limited means, by which to pay for a funeral.
 Especially if the death of a family member was unexpected and sudden.

 If you find yourself responsible for making funeral arrangements with no life insurance or burial insurance policy to help cover the costs, and you have little means to pay for a funeral, then you need to seek out the lowest cost funeral option.
 Visit this Guide to What to do if You cannot Afford a Funeral.

 There are significant ways that you can save on the expected cost of a full funeral service.
 And there are also various resources that may help you reduce your funeral costs, or help contribute towards the overall funeral expenses.